GithubRac/ColourPicker/README.md

 - Keyboard shortcuts for better control

 ## Installation
+Packed version:
+1. For easy installation drag the .crx file to your browser and click add extension.

+Unpacked installation:
 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

 ## How to Use
 1. Click the extension icon in your browser toolbar
 2. Click "Start Color Picker" to activate
 3. Hover over any element to preview its color